avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

-The "unrootedNJtree()" function takes an alignment of sequences its input, calculates pairwise distances between the sequences based on the alignment, and then builds a phylogenetic tree based on the pairwise distances:
+The "unrootedNJtree()" function takes an alignment of sequences its input, calculates pairwise distances between the sequences based on the alignment, and then builds a phylogenetic tree based on the pairwise distances.
+It returns the phylogenetic tree, and also makes a picture of that tree:

 ::